Skip to content

 Funding

-On December 2013, the PSC approved the reallocation of $165.6 million of uncommitted NYSERDA Energy Efficiency Portfolio Standard (EEPS) and System Benefit Charge (SBC) III funds, and $52.9 million raised from selling Regional Green House Gas Initiative carbon allowances.
+In December 2013, the PSC approved the reallocation of $165.6 million of uncommitted NYSERDA and utility Energy Efficiency Portfolio Standard (EEPS), System Benefit Charge (SBC) III funds, and NYSERDA RPS funds.
+Plus an additional $52.9 million raised from selling Regional Greenhouse Gas Initiative carbon allowances.
 These reallocations provide an initial capitalization fund of $218.5 million.
 In July 2015, the PSC approved additional $150 million dollars of uncommitted NYSERDA funds to support the NY Green Bank.
-On December 2016, the NY PSC approved additional $782 million for NY Green Bank as part of a $5 billion NY Clean Energy Fund.
+In December 2016, the NY PSC approved additional $782 million for NY Green Bank as part of a $5 billion NY Clean Energy Fund.
 This finally completes the NY Green Bank initial plan of a full capitalization goal of $1 billion dollars.

 Financing Structure